dsc-courses/bpd-reference/docs/statistical-inference/bootstrapping.md

 ## Concept

 :::tip Key Idea
 We use a bootstrapping to estimate the distribution of the sample statistic to see how different our sample statistic could have been.
+We use confidence intervals to define a range that captures most of the bootstrapped distribution of the sample statistic.
 :::

 :::info Terminology
 **Bootstrapping**: Bootstrapping is a type of hypothesis test that involves resampling from a single sample to estimate the distribution of the sample statistic.
 It answers the question how different the sample statistic could have been if given a different sample.
 To conduct bootstrapping:

-**Confidence Intervals:** A permutation test is a type of A/B test (and a type of hypothesis test).
-It tests whether two samples come from the same population distribution.
-To conduct a permutation test:
+1. Resample from the original sample with replacement.
+2. Calculate the sample statistic on the bootstrap resample.
+3. Save the results into an array.
+4. Repeat steps 1 and 2 to generate an empirical distribution of the test statistic.
+5. Calculate the confidence interest and see if the observed statistic lies in the confidence interval.
+If the observed statistic is not in our confidence interval, we have evidence to reject the null.

+**Confidence Intervals:**

 <!-- 1.
 Shuffle the group labels (i.e. the Trues and Falses) to generate two new samples under the null.
 2. Compute the test statistic (i.e. the difference in group means).